Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Holiday Tree Farms – Augusta

 Available trees include Colorado spruce, Douglas fir, white fir, and more.
 Refreshments and snacks are available at an on-site barn.
-Cut your own or have employees cut for you.
+Cut your own Christmas tree or have employees cut for you.
 Pets on a leash are welcome.
-Hand-saws available to borrow.
+Hand-saws are available to borrow.
+Holiday Tree Farms opens for the season on Black Friday and is open weekends from 9am-4pm through Christmas.
+Take note, it's cash-only at this farm.

 Shale Hills Farm – Sussex

-All trees are hand-sheared, which means no two look alike.
+All trees here are hand-sheared, which means no two look alike.
+The favorable weather has the trees looking especially beautiful this year!
 Cut your own award-winning fir, pine, or spruce.
 The farm wraps your tree and provides free twine for you to tie it onto your vehicle.
 While you are visiting, check out the farm animals residing in a restored, heated 19th-century barn, and enjoy the Christmas movies that play all day long in the hayloft.
 Refreshments include hot dogs, muffins, hot chocolate, and more.
 Santa stops by several times daily.
+Shale Hill Farms is open on weekends between Thanksgiving and Christmas, and payment is cash-only.

 Stonerow Tree Farm – Branchville